anthorlop/AJCPlayer/README.md

 _____
 ## Summary.
 Step to Step
 1. Add dependencies to build.gradle
-2. Instanciate AJCPlayer using VideoPlayer or AudioPlayer. (you can use Dagger optionally)
+2. In order to use AJCPlayer yo have to instantiate VideoPlayer or AudioPlayer. (you can use Dagger optionally)
 3. Create the activity Layout with FrameLayout, com.google.android.exoplayer.AspectRatioFrameLayout and SurfaceView.
 4. Load surfaceHolder and setCallback.
 When 'onSurfaceCreated' method is called we can play video.
 5. Get Views in our Activity to set onclick events. (f.e.: Pause click should call to AJCPlayer Pause method)